nanvel/blog/2023/01/domain-driven-design.md

 Example: car (root entity), the aggregate includes wheels, tires, etc.

 Factories and repositories operate on aggregates, encapsulating the complexity of specific life cycle transitions.

+An aggregate is a consistency enforcement boundary.

+Consistency is enforced by allowing only the aggregate's business logic to modify its state.
+The state-modifying methods expesed as an aggregate's public interface are often referred to as commands.

+It aggregates business entities and value objects that belong to the same transaction boundary.

+Aggregates and value objects do: encapsulate invariants and thus reduce complexity.

+An aggregate can communicate with external entities by publishing domain events.

 ## Factories